epicMage/shimboot-tips/README.md

 You can't upgrade your kernel version, sorry.
 No buts, no exceptions.
 If you go ask ading2210, you'll get the same answer.

 ## How to install VPN?
-There are a lot of vpn configurations out there, but I would recommend ProtonVPN because it's decent and it's free.
+There are a lot of VPN configurations out there, but I would recommend ProtonVPN because it's decent and it's free.
 There are two ways you can do this: download the official app, or use OpenVPN configuration.
 I ran into issues using the official app, while the OpenVPN config works just fine.

 Follow these instructions to obtain ProtonVPN on shimboot (assumes you already have an account setup, so do that first): https://protonvpn.com/support/linux-openvpn/